EyasuTeshome/shifttracker/job-search/understanding-the-recruitment-process.md

 By taking specific actions, you can increase your chances of moving forward.

 **Complete [this quiz](https://docs.google.com/forms/d/e/1FAIpQLScMJfJhQdDEdQ4BD6VIOXz9zGTjWFWloiLgtxaIqvtYYD4Z0A/viewform?usp=sf_link) to reflect about these activities.
-It will not be graded but will help you identify the key tasks for job searching.**
+It will not be graded, but will help you identify key tasks that you can do to succeed in your job searching.
+Make sure to view your score and read the feedback we provide after showing the correct answers.**

 ------